-1200 Chestnut LP, a Pennsylvania limited partnership, was formed on November 28, 2016 to acquire, own, rehabilitate and lease, manage and operate Partnership property in a manner that will qualify such rehabilitation for historic rehabilitation tax credits allowable pursuant to Section 47 of the Internal Revenue Code of 1986, as amended.
+1200 Chestnut Street I, LP, a Pennsylvania limited partnership (the "Partnership"), was formed on November 28, 2016, to acquire, own, rehabilitate and lease, manage and operate Partnership property in a manner that was intended to qualify such rehabilitation for historic rehabilitation tax credits allowable pursuant to Section 47 of the Internal Revenue Code of 1986, as amended.
 1200 Chestnut LP property is comprised of the land and historic building located at 1200-1202 Chestnut Street, Philadelphia, Pennsylvania 19107.
-The general partner is 1200 Chestnut Street GP, which holds a 1% interest in 1200 Chestnut LP.
-The University meets the requirements for consolidation of 1200 Chestnut LP through its ownership of 1200 Chestnut GP and control of 1200 Chestnut LP.
-1200 Chestnut LP follows a calendar based fiscal year.
+The general partner is 1200 Chestnut Street GP, which held a 1% interest in 1200 Chestnut LP.
+On February 7, 2023, the "Flip Date" (as defined in the Partnership Agreement) occurred resulting in 1200 Chestnut GP's ownership interest being increased to 95% with the University acquiring the remaining 5% ownership interest.
+The Partnership also transferred fee ownership in the Property to the University.
+The University meets the requirements for consolidation of the Partnership through its 100% ownership of 1200 Chestnut GP and direct ownership of the remaining 5% limited partnership interest in the Partnership.
+The Partnership follows a calendar based fiscal year.
+The University will be moving forward with the dissolution of the Partnership.